LedererLab/tridge/README.md

 ## Dependencies

-This repository does not depend on any R libraries or external sources.
+This repository depends on R libraries glmnet and MASS.

 ## Licensing